SamWindell/Signet/docs/usage.md

 ## tune
 #### Description:
-TuneCommand: changes the tune the file(s) by stretching or shrinking them.
+Tune: changes the tune the file(s) by stretching or shrinking them.
 Uses a high quality resampling algorithm.

 #### Usage:
 tune `[OPTIONS] tune cents`